 IP TAKE: This is one of the more openly progressive and political funders in the energy and climate space.
-It mostly, quietly funds the giants of climate change work.
-Donor Nat Simons believes the role of philanthropy in climate change is to bring together disparate stakeholders and facilitate progress.
-Very little public presence.
+It mostly, quietly funds the giants of climate change work and maintains a low public profile.

 In contrast to the size of its giving, Sea Change is a very small operation.
-This is very much the philanthropic shop of Nathaniel Simons — or Nat, as he is known — and his wife, Laura Baxter-Simons, both in their 40s.
+This is very much the philanthropic shop of Nathaniel Simons — or Nat, as he is known — and his wife, Laura Baxter-Simons.
 Nat is president of Sea Change; Laura is secretary.
 All the funds from the foundation come from their personal fortune, or wealth associated with Renaissance Technology, the wildly successful hedge fund that Nat's father, James Simons, created and where Nat spent years as a portfolio manager.
 There's also income from a vaguely named company based in Bermuda, which has drawn accusations from various conspiracy-prone bloggers.